PrestaShop/docs/basics/installation/install-with-docker.md

 To manually install PrestaShop using the Installation Assistant, don't set the environment variables `PS_DEMO_MODE` and `PS_INSTALL_AUTO`.

-In the directory where the docker compose.yml file is located, run:
+In the directory where the docker compose.yml file is located, do the following:

 - Start the stack: